-With a majority (60 per cent) of European citizens living in an urban environment, where accessibility to alternatives modes of transport is far-reaching, there is a big opportunity for fleet businesses to adopt the MaaS model.
+With more than 80 per cent of European citizens expected to live in an urban environment by 2030, where accessibility to alternatives modes of transport is far-reaching, there is a big opportunity for fleet businesses to adopt the MaaS model.

 By doing so, they are not only likely to reduce their environmental impact, and ready themselves for the future of low-carbon travel, but operate a more efficient, cost-effective and inclusive mobile workforce.